 Connect for Health Social Prescribing

-We use social prescribing to improve people’s health and wellbeing.
-This means ‘prescribing’ non-medical support in the community where they live.
-It’s typically used alongside medical treatments to address things like bereavement, finances, housing, loneliness and low-level anxiety or stress.
+We provide a free and confidential service aimed at improving your Health and Wellbeing.
+This means ‘prescribing’ non-medical support in the community where you live.
+It’s typically used to address things like bereavement, finances, housing, loneliness and anxiety or stress, alongside medical treatments.

-Whether you use our main Connect for Health service, Connect for Health: Hospital to Home, or Connect for Health Respiratory, we’re here to help.
+Whether you use our main Connect for Health service, or our more specialised Hospital to Home, or Connect for Health Respiratory, we’re here to help.
 Our Community Connectors can give you support for health and wellbeing in Suffolk by linking you to local services, groups and activities that meet your needs.
 You could find new friends, improve your fitness, find the right housing, feel more in control of your finances and so much more.

 Everything we do is based on what matters to you, so you can live a healthier, happier life.